Research Funding Available

 The Ackerman Center hosted an event on Sunday, April 17, 2016 at UT Dallas to honor Professor Zsuzsanna Ozsváth and benefit the newly established Istvan and Zsuzsanna Ozsváth Research Fund to support graduate student research in Holocaust Studies.
 Please visit our Facebook page to see photographs from the Evening.

-More information about he event including how to donate to the Ozsváth Research Fund can be found on the event’s webpage.
+More information about the event, including how to donate to the Ozsváth Research Fund, can be found on the event’s webpage.